 Service-based learning occurs when students achieve real objectives for the community while developing a deeper understanding and skills for themselves.

-Service-learning is an educational approach that combines learning objectives with community service in order to provide a pragmatic, progressive learning experience while meeting societal needs.
-The National Youth Leadership Council defines service learning as "a philosophy, pedagogy, and model for community development that is used as an instructional strategy to meet learning goals and/or content standards."
+Service-based learning is an educational approach that combines learning objectives with community service in order to provide a pragmatic, progressive learning experience while meeting societal needs.
+The National Youth Leadership Council defines service-based learning as "a philosophy, pedagogy, and model for community development that is used as an instructional strategy to meet learning goals and/or content standards."

-Community engagement pedagogies, often called “service learning,” are ones that combine learning goals and community service in ways that can enhance both student growth and the common good.
-In the words of the National Service Learning Clearinghouse, it is “a teaching and learning strategy that integrates meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility, and strengthen communities.”
+Community engagement pedagogies often called “service-based learning,” are ones that combine learning goals and community service in ways that can enhance both student growth and the common good.
+In the words of the National Service-Learning Clearinghouse, it is “a teaching and learning strategy that integrates meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility, and strengthen communities.”
 Or, to quote Vanderbilt University’s Janet S. Eyler and Dwight E. Giles, Jr., it is:

 Picking up trash on a river bank is service.